 There are several brands that offer super-soft brushes, but the softest on our list is the Nano toothbrush from Lingito.
 It has thousands of bristles for a mega-soft feel and is extremely gentle on gums, dentures, and enamel.

-Is a soft toothbrush better than extra soft?
+Is a soft toothbrush better than an extra soft one?

 It doesn’t matter whether you opt for a soft or extra-soft toothbrush, as long as you’re getting a solid cleaning.
 One consideration: extra-soft brushes may be better suited for people with gum issues, but they can also deteriorate more quickly.